-The place of arbitration is an important consideration.
-Not only should the parties provide for a place of arbitration that will be convenient for the parties, but they should also consider whether the chosen venue has a modern judiciary and solid experience with respect to international arbitration.
-They should also ideally choose a venue that is a signatory to the New York Convention.
-While there are over 145 countries that are signatories to the New York Convention, and thus many options for the parties to choose from, the parties need to know that when they choose a particular venue, they will typically be governed, from a procedural standpoint, from the chosen venue's international arbitration law.
+The seat of arbitration is an important consideration.
+Not only should the parties provide for a seat of arbitration that will be convenient for the parties, but they should also consider whether the chosen venue has a modern judiciary and solid experience with respect to international arbitration.
+They should choose a venue that is a signatory to the New York Convention.
+While there are over 150 countries that are signatories to the New York Convention-and thus many options for the parties to choose from-the parties need to know that when they choose a particular venue, they will typically be governed, from a procedural standpoint, by the chosen venue's international arbitration law.
+Importantly, the New York Convention provides that an application to set aside an award must be made at the seat of the arbitration.
+Thus, selection of the seat is quite important.
 In the United States, for example, the parties' arbitration would be governed by the Federal Arbitration Act.
+State procedure would also apply to such matters as grounds for provisional remedies and the like.
 In many countries, the UNCITRAL Model Law is the governing procedural law.
-In other countries, there may be a well-developed arbitration law that has been applied consistently by the local courts.
-When the parties choose a venue that is not known for robustly applying the New York Convention, they may face difficulties and even risk the ultimate non-enforcement of their arbitral award.
+In other countries, there may be a well- developed arbitration law that has been applied consistently by the local courts.
+When the parties choose a venue that is not known for robustly applying the New York Convention, they may face difficulties and even risk the ultimate non- enforcement of their arbitral award.

 Parties should also keep in mind that not all activities have to take place in the chosen venue.
 Hearings and other matters can, and often do, take place at sites other than the chosen seat of the arbitration.
-Nevertheless, the legal implications for the choice of an arbitral seat cannot be overstated, and the parties are advised to consult local counsel before agreeing to a venue with which they are not familiar.
+Nevertheless, the legal implications for the choice of an arbitral seat cannot be overstated, and the parties are advised to consult local counsel before agreeing to a venue with which they are unfamiliar.